n00b69/woa-vayu/guide/nopc.md

 ### Preparing necessary files
 - Download the Windows image and make sure it remains in the `Download` folder **of your internal storage**, NOT SD card.
 - Download **WinInstaller** and leave it in your internal storage.
+- Download the **vayu firmware.zip** and leave it in your internal storage.
 - Download and install the [WOA Helper app](https://github.com/n00b69/woa-helper/releases/tag/APK), then open it and grant it root access.
 Do not do anything else inside the app yet.
 - Reboot to the modified TWRP.
 Flash it again if it has been replaced by MIUI recovery.

 ### Flashing WinInstaller
-- In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
+- In TWRP, select **Install** and then locate **vayu firmware.zil** and flash it.
+- After it flashed the firmware, do not reboot.
+Instead, also flash **WinInstaller.zip**.
-- Wait untill all processes complete and your device boots into Windows.
+- Wait until all processes complete and your device boots into Windows.
 This will take around 15-20 minutes.

 > [!Tip]
 > If you wish to skip the Microsoft Account login, press the **I don't have internet** button in the WiFi page, then when prompted, press the **Continue with limited setup** button.